travis-ci/docs-travis-ci-com/user/caching.md

 ### npm cache

-> Please note that npm is now cached by default on Travis CI
+> Please note that as of July 2019, npm is cached by default on Travis CI

 To disable npm caching, use: